GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

 ### Variant calling workflow

-!!! rectangle-list "Remember our variant calling workflow has the following steps"
+!!! rectangle-list "Remember our variant calling workflow has the following steps:"

     - Index the reference genome for use by bwa and samtools.
     - Align reads to reference genome.